timching/Sylius/UPGRADE-2.0.md

 #### Moved:

-* The `sylius/theme-bundle` dependency has been moved from CoreBundle to ShopBundle, so it will no longer be installed
+* The `sylius/theme-bundle` dependency has been moved from CoreBundle to ShopBundle.

 #### Removed: